Pandani07/Final-Project/README.md

 Steps to run:

-1. Clone repo
+Clone repo
-2. Navigate to project folder in cmd
+Navigate to project folder in cmd
-3. Create new virtual environment using  ''' python <i> **virtualenv flask**</i> '''
+Create new virtual environment using  ''' python virtualenv flask
+'''
 4. Cd into virtual environment using > <i> **cd flask** </i> and activate the environment using > <i>**source bin/activate**</i>
 5. Go back to project's root directory and install requirements using the command > <i>**pip install -r requirements.txt**</i>
 7. Execute > <i>**python app.py**</i>